spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/35-installer-reference.md

 The order of precedence for tags is as follows:
 <br />

-1. Manually provides tags.
+1. Manually provided tags - `tags`.

-2. Tags from a script.
+2. Tags from a script - `tagsFromScript`.

-3. Tags from a file.
+3. Tags from a file - `tagsFromFile`.

+Tags from higher priority orders override tags from lower priority.
+For example, if you specify a tag manually and also specify the same tag in a `tagsFromFile`, the tag from the `tag` object is what the Edge installer will use.

 </InfoBox>